h2non/node-bintray/README.md

 # API

-The current implementation only supports the Bintray REST API version `1.0`
+The current implementation only supports the REST API version `1.0`

-For more information about the current API stage, see the [Bintray documentation](https://bintray.com/docs/api.html)
+For more information about the current API stage, see the [Bintray API documentation](https://bintray.com/docs/api.html)

 ## Constructor